Picture of The JBL Flip 6 speaker while recharging.

 The Fix

 To resolve this, use as short a cord as you can.
 Or, switch to a thicker, higher current cable.
-We further advise that you keep cord lengths to six feet or shorter, and to select a cable that is certified to carry at least 3 amps for fastest charging.
+So keep cord lengths to six feet or shorter, and select a cable certified to carry at least 3 amps.

-4. The Battery in the Flip 6 Had Expired
+4. The Battery in the JBL Flip 6 Has Expired

 The Problem

-As lithium ion batteries age, they lose their ability to fully charge, and the characteristics of the charge current they pull, changes as they get older.
-Normally, as a battery recharges, it draws less and less amps from the power supply as it fills.
-But in the case of cell failure, it may draw too many or too few amps, thus confusing the speaker’s charging circuits into acting like no charging is occurring.
-So the battery meter shows that charging is not happening, either by never stopping its red blinking, or never changing to white when you connect the supply.
+As lithium ion batteries age, they lose their ability to fully charge.
+Furthermore, the characteristics of the current they draw changes with age as well.
+Normally, as a battery recharges, it draws less amps as it fills.
+But when cells fail, it may draw too many or too few amps.
+So this can confuse the charging circuits.
+As such, they may act like no charging is occurring.
+So the battery meter shows that.
+It either never stops red blinking.
+Or it never changes to white when you connect the charger.

 The Fix